 6. Be Prepared

 As far as food goes, be prepared.
-Take your own food if possible, as for a potluck or the like, or eat before going if need be.
+Take your own food if possible, as for a potluck, or eat before going if need be.
 If you do take your own food, be sure to take enough to share with others as well.
 People will often want to try out your dish, probably because it just looks so darn good.

 If dinner is to be served by others, just stick with what you know or feel comfortable eating.
 Many restaurants and people are often happy to accommodate you if you ask for some simple baked potatoes, steamed vegetables, or the like.

-You may also want to have some prepared responses to frequently asked questions or resources to direct people to, especially if doing so ahead of time will put you more at ease.
+As for the company, you may want to have some prepared responses to frequently asked health questions or resources to direct people to, especially if doing so ahead of time will put you more at ease.
 The less you know the people you will be socialising with, the more you may want to be prepared.
 So, prepare as much, or as little, as you feel comfortable with.

 Most of all, just relax and enjoy yourself.